xyproto/orbiton/README.md

 ## Build and format

-* Press of `ctrl-space` to build or export the current file.
+* Press `ctrl-space` to build or export the current file.
 * Press `ctrl-w` to format the current file, in an opinionated way.
 If the current file is empty, a "Hello, World!" template will be inserted, for some file extensions.

 | Programming language                            | File extensions                                           | Jump to error | Build command                                     | Format command ($filename is a temporary file)                                                                 |